reeseovine/dotfiles-old/README.md

 ### Firefox
 I'm using the [Pywalfox](https://github.com/Frewacom/pywalfox) extension + a few UI tweaks in my [`userChrome.css`](firefox/userChrome.css).

+### Sublime Text 3
+*Symlinked as ~/.config/sublime-text-3/Packages/User*

+I'm trying out Sublime Text for a bit and so far it seems incredibly smooth and snappy.
+I was an avid Atom user until it started becoming slow and unresponsive most of the time.
+I also tried VSCodium, but ultimately I wanted to move away from Electron when I have the choice.

+I'll keep the Atom section below for now, but in the future I may move it (and some other old stuff) to an `archive` branch.

 ### Electron apps
 Electron-based applications are nice because they use CSS to change how they look.
-A lot of them will support user stylesheets (and maybe even transparency) out of the box, but some of them needed to be modified a little.
+Many of them support user stylesheets (and maybe even transparency) out of the box, but others need to be modified a little.

 #### [Atom](atom)
 *Symlinked as ~/.atom*